 - Challenging to work and school.

-- Determining how your child learns best.
+- Determining how your child learns best takes time and commitment.

 - Dealing with society’s perception and judgment of homeschooling.

-- Finding a homeschool curriculum.
+- Finding a homeschool curriculum can be confusing and overwhelming.

 Now, let’s take a look at public schooling pros and cons, including benefits of public schools over homeschooling: